asiri123/Eatme-test-app/README.md

 ## Project running instruction
-first get a clone from the provided git repository  - (git clone "project http url") run it on a IDE (recommend VS code since project developed on this IDE) give a `npm install` run the application using `npm start`
+first get a clone from the provided git repository  - (git clone "project http url") please find the code base on `master branch` run it on a IDE (recommend VS code since project developed on this IDE) give a `npm install` run the application using `npm start`